mlcsmits/Github_Tutorial/Tutorial_Part3.md

 when you clicked on this file a window should pop up.
 In this is it possible to edit files so lets start and make a small edit
 - make a small edit
-- safe the file by ctrl-s or click on file and then safe
+- save the file by ctrl-s or click on file and then safe
-- go to source controll
+- go to source control

  ![image](images/source_control.png)